Staff Vacancies

 Applications are invited for the position of: Student Welfare Officer (Medical)

-Hours: 6 hours per day Monday to Friday (plus one week in the school holidays)
+Hours: 6 hours per day Monday to Friday term time only (plus one week in the school holidays)

 Court Moor School is a high-achieving 11-16 comprehensive school in Fleet with a fantastic reputation and sky-high ambition.
 We are privileged to work with bright students and talented staff.
 We are seeking a professional and positive individual to join our Administration Team.